 Errors occur in spite of careful study design, conduct, and implementation of error-prevention strategies.
 Research For Good’s best practices, outlined below, identify, correct and minimize any errors or impact on study results.

 I am not a robot.
 Sounds simple enough, but as we know, it can be hard to detect ever more sophisticated bots attempting to defraud surveys.
-To combat this, we’ve implemented the most sophisticated anti bot security measure available, CAPTCHA.
+To combat this, we are using very advanced captcha technology.

 Active Detection of Connections from Proxy Servers

 While the known proxy server list is large and always being updated, new proxy servers are always being turned on as fast as proxy server lists can be updated.
 Fraudulent entities may also be running their own proxy servers or using VPNs to hide their identity and location.
-In addition to the passive IP blocking of known proxy servers mentioned above, RFG has developed our own proprietary active proxy detection.
-The IP of every respondent is analyzed and scanned for the presence of a proxy server.
+RFG work with the leaders in detecting fake proxies and ensures that the IP of every respondent is analyzed and scanned for the presence of a proxy server.
 Any respondents using proxy servers are blocked from entering surveys.

 - Actively running your own digital fingerprinting technology on all surveys